DestinyObs/CCDriveAPI/helm/thedrive/README.md

 2. **No Version Control**: No easy way to track deployment versions or rollback changes
 3. **Configuration Complexity**: Hard-coded values scattered across multiple files
 4. **No Templating**: Copying configurations for different environments meant duplicating files
-5. **Security Concerns**: Secrets were exposed in plain text in values.yaml initially
+5. **Security Concerns**: Secrets exposed in version control - major security risk for GitOps

 ### What We Built

-This Helm chart consolidates our learning into a professional package that includes:
+This Helm chart consolidates our learning into a professional, **GitOps-ready** package that includes:

 - **SQL Server 2022 Express** with persistent storage (learned from our PVC experiments)
 - **TheDrive API** with 2 replicas for high availability (discovered load balancing benefits)
-- **Secrets Management** using Kubernetes secrets (evolved from security concerns)
+- **Secure Secrets Management** using external secret files (evolved from security concerns)
 - **Configuration Templating** via values.yaml (solved the hard-coding problem)
 - **Service Discovery** with proper internal networking (mastered during raw K8s phase)
 - **External Access** via NodePort on port 30256 (kept what worked from raw deployment)
+- **GitOps Compatibility** with clean separation of secrets (ready for ArgoCD)

 ### Key Decisions and Why